Alfinpratamaa/stickerBot-wa-nodejs/README.md

 - Create stickers from images, videos, and GIFs.
 - Supports both group and private messages.
 - User-friendly sticker creation without user intervention.

+## Prerequisites
+Make sure you have Node.js installed before proceeding.
+You can download and install Node.js from the official website: [Node.js Official Website](https://nodejs.org/)

 ## Installation